nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 8. Unregister the old  certificates by running the [Certificate unregister](#4258-certificate-unregister) command.
 9. Delete the old AUTH certificate by running the [Certificate delete](#4259-certificate-delete) command.

+## 10 Change security server owner

+To change the security server owner, two registered Owner members must be available.
+1. Add a new member to the security server and register it.
+For doing that, follow the guide [8 Multitenancy](#8-multitenancy).
+2. Run the command [4.2.6.6 Client change owner](#4266-client-change-owner).
+This command submit a request for owner change  X-Road governing authority also it will create the AUTH key and CSRS for the AUTH certificate of the new member.
+3. Download the certificate created in the previous step using the command [4.2.5.1 Certificate download CSRS](#4251-certificate-download-csrs).
+4. Sign the AUTH certificate and import it using the command [4.2.5.2 Certificate import](#4252-certificate-import).
+5. Activate  the AUTH certificate using the command [4.2.5.2 Certificate import](#4252-certificate-import).
+5. Register the AUTH certificate with the command [4.2.5.4 Certificate activation](#4254-certificate-activation).